Make the decision.

 Most people have 2-3.
 What could you do?

-When do you need to decide?
+When do you want to feel settled about this?

 Remind me to decide